ldkong1205/RoboDepth/README.md

 ## Updates
-- [2023.06] - We have successfully concluded the [1st RoboDepth Competition](https://robodepth.github.io/)!
-Key statistics of this competition: `226` teams registered at CodaLab, `66` of them made a total number of `1137` valid submissions.
+- [2023.06] - We have successfully concluded the [RoboDepth Challenge](https://robodepth.github.io/)!
+Key statistics of this competition: `226` teams registered at CodaLab, `66` of which made a total number of `1137` valid submissions.
 More details are included in [these slides](https://ldkong.com/talks/icra23_robodepth.pdf).
 We thank the exceptional support from our participants! :heart:
 - [2023.06] - We are glad to announce the winning teams of this competition:
   - **Track 1:** :1st_place_medal: `OpenSpaceAI`, :2nd_place_medal: `USTC-IAT-United`, :3rd_place_medal: `YYQ`.
   - **Track 2:** :1st_place_medal: `USTCxNetEaseFuxi`, :2nd_place_medal: `OpenSpaceAI`, :3rd_place_medal: `GANCV`.
   - **Innovation Prize:** :medal_military: `Scent-Depth`, :medal_military: `Ensemble`, :medal_military: `AIIA-RDepth`.
 - [2023.06] - The [video recordings](https://www.youtube.com/watch?v=mYhdTGiIGCY&list=PLxxrIfcH-qBGZ6x_e1AT2_YnAxiHIKtkB) of the [RoboDepth Workshop](https://robodepth.github.io/) are out.
 Know more details about how our participants dedicate to improving the robustness of depth estimation models. :movie_camera:
-- [2023.05] - We are glad to announce that the [1st RoboDepth Competition](https://robodepth.github.io/) will be sponsored by [Baidu Research](http://research.baidu.com/), USA. :beers:
+- [2023.05] - We are glad to announce that the [RoboDepth Challenge](https://robodepth.github.io/) will be sponsored by [Baidu Research](http://research.baidu.com/), USA. :beers:
 - [2023.01] - The `NYUDepth2-C` dataset is ready to be downloaded!
 See [here](docs/DATA_PREPARE.md) for more details.
 - [2023.01] - Evaluation server for Track 2 (fully-supervised depth estimation) is available on [this](https://codalab.lisn.upsaclay.fr/competitions/9821) page.
 - [2023.01] - Evaluation server for Track 1 (self-supervised depth estimation) is available on [this](https://codalab.lisn.upsaclay.fr/competitions/9418) page.
-- [2022.11] - We are organizing the [1st RoboDepth Competition](https://robodepth.github.io/) at [ICRA 2023](https://www.icra2023.org/).
+- [2022.11] - We are organizing the [RoboDepth Challenge](https://robodepth.github.io/) at [ICRA 2023](https://www.icra2023.org/).
 Join the challenge today! :raising_hand:
 - [2022.11] - The `KITTI-C` dataset is ready to be downloaded!
 See [here](docs/DATA_PREPARE.md) for more details.